Leonid Kuchma: Early life

-Career
+Career before presidency

 After graduation, Kuchma worked in the field of aerospace engineering for the Yuzhnoye Design Bureau in Dnipropetrovsk.
 At 28 he became a testing director for the Bureau deployed at the Baikonur cosmodrome.

-Some political observers suggested that Kuchma's early career was significantly boosted by his marriage to Lyudmila Talalayeva, an adopted daughter of Gennadiy Tumanov, the Yuzhmash chief engineering officer and later the Soviet Minister of Medium Machine Building.
+Some political observers suggested that Kuchma's early career was significantly boosted by his marriage to Lyudmyla Talalayeva, an adopted daughter of Gennadiy Tumanov, the Yuzhmash chief engineering officer and later the Soviet Minister of Medium Machine Building.

 At 38 Kuchma became the Communist party chief at Yuzhny Machine-building Plant and a member of the Central Committee of the Communist Party of Ukraine.
 He was a delegate of the 27th and 28th Congresses of the Communist Party of Soviet Union.
 By the end of the 1980s, Kuchma openly criticized the Communist Party.

 In 1982 Kuchma was appointed the first deputy of general design engineer at Yuzhmash, and from 1986 to 1992, he held the position of the company's general director.
 From 1990 to 1992, Kuchma was a member of the Verkhovna Rada (Ukraine's parliament).
 In 1992 he was appointed as Prime Minister of Ukraine.
 He resigned a year later, complaining of "slow pace of reform".
 He was re-elected into parliament in 1994.

-President (1994–2005)
+First term as president (1994-1999)

+1994 election

 Kuchma resigned from the position of Prime Minister of Ukraine in September 1993 to run for the presidency in 1994 on a platform to boost the economy by restoring economic relations with Russia and faster pro-market reforms.
 Kuchma won a clear victory against the incumbent President Leonid Kravchuk, receiving strong support from the industrial areas in the east and south.
 His worst results were in the west of the country.

-Kuchma was re-elected in 1999 to his second term.
-This time the areas that gave him strongest support last time voted for his opponents, and the areas which voted against him last time came to his support.

-During Kuchma's presidency, he closed opposition papers and several journalists and political opponents, such as Viacheslav Chornovil, died in mysterious circumstances.
-According to historian Serhy Yekelchyk, President Kuchma's administration "employed electoral fraud freely" during the 2000 constitutional referendum and 1999 presidential elections.